-We want students to acquire a physical-mathematical culture in which the concepts that govern the world of construction and technology are present.
+We want students, regardless of the knowledge they have at the beginning of their university studies, to acquire a culture of applied physics in which the concepts that govern the world of construction and technology are present.

-That he is able to perform with ease in handling the different mathematical units and laws, which must necessarily accompany any technical result.

-Learn the meaning of the mathematical modeling process, as a means of representing abstract concepts in their final form of application to a project.
+That he is able to handle the different units with ease, which must necessarily accompany any technical result.
+That he learns the meaning of the process of applying physical laws, as a means of representing abstract concepts in their final form of application to a project in all their technical extension.